Guide for writing out-of-school-time wellness policies

-Second, having a written policy ensures that the program policies are very clear.
-A written policy makes it less likely that a staff member or parent will misunderstand the program’s goals and practices.
+Second, having a written policy ensures that the program policies are very clear and makes it less likely that a staff member or parent will misunderstand the program’s goals and practices.

 Third, a written policy helps hold program staff, parents, and children accountable for following the program’s rules, compared to an informal policy, which is more difficult to enforce.